vrod237/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes

+## Purpose

+The purpose of this project wass to build a map that tracks not only the earthquakes for the past 7 days, but the magnitude as well.
+The map also includes popup info for each incident.

 ## Project Overview

 - Use d3.json() to get tectonic plate data and add the data using the L.geoJSON() layer.